How to go on a London Walk

 WHERE?
 Meet your guide just outside the exit of the designated Tube Stop.
 WHERE DO YOU WALK?
 All over London.
 There are over 500 different London Walks.

 WHEN?
 Meet your guide and fellow walkers at the meeting time – the designated start time – for any given London Walk or Day Trip.
 WHEN?
 365 days a year.
 Yes, there are London Walks every day of the year.
 WHEN?
 Every morning, every afternoon and every evening.
 WHEN – AS IN HOW LONG?
 A London Walk takes about two hours.
-The pub walks take about two and a half hours.
+Pub walks – which are not running at the moment – take about two and a half hours.

 WHY? “the premier walking tour company in the entire world;” London’s best guides; to see a city you have to walk it.